 Accessible toilets can be found on Floor -1, 0 and 2.

 Please note that sometimes our visitor toilets may be fitted with a code lock, you can receive this code from any of our Team at the entrance to the building.

 There is a induction loop system covering most areas of the Theatre.

 We provide audio descriptions of works in our exhibitions for visually impaired or blind visitors.

 We have limited, printed Gallery Guides available so we would really appreciate you leaving them for others when you’re done, or downloading one from here.

 We provide large text guides for all of our exhibitions and available from the entrances to the galleries.

 Borrow a Wheelchair

 Wheelchairs are available to borrow for free, ask a member of staff if you require one.
-If you would like to do so in advance, please contact Visitor Services.

 Assistance dogs, and assistance dogs in training, are welcome throughout the building.
 Water bowls for dogs are available in the café bar on Level 0, just ask and our staff will be happy to help.